IBM/ibmcloud-storage-utilities/block-storage-attacher/helm/ibm-block-storage-attacher/README.md

    <pre>helm upgrade --force --recreate-pods &lt;helm_chart_name&gt; ibm-block-storage-attacher</pre>

 ## Removing the IBM Cloud Block Storage Attacher from your cluster
-If you do not want to use IBM Cloud Block Storage for your cluster, you can uninstall the helm chart.
+If you do not want to use IBM Cloud Block Storage for your cluster, you can uninstall the Helm chart.

-1. Find the installation name of your helm chart.
+1. Find the installation name of your Helm chart.

    <pre>helm ls | grep ibm-block-storage-attacher</pre>